 - Don’t allow yourself to worry that the same thing will happen each time.
 Be positive, tell yourself every time is a fresh start.

 - Breathe deeply and slowly as you’re approaching condom time.
 It will help keep the blood flowing around your body.

-- Don’t express anger or frustration, or rip off the condom, throw it against the wall and slump onto the bed in a sulk (yeah, I’ve done that).
+- Don’t get angry and rip off the condom, throw it against the wall, and slump onto the bed in a sulk (yeah, I’ve done that).
 Stay calm, stay cool, explain to your partner that it’s something that can happen at times, and shift your focus to pleasuring them for a while to take the pressure off you.
 Put your tongue to work instead.

 - In the longer term, try to see it as a positive challenge rather than a failure or weakness.
 Life is full of challenges to face up to and overcome, and this is no exception.

 4. Do some condom testing

 There are countless types of condoms, with a wide range of sizes, thickness, flavors, ribbed designs and even extras like desensitizing gel inside.

 If you know you’re sensitive to condoms, it’s a good idea to do some trial and error.
 Buy some different brands and find one which fits well, feels good, and isn’t so tight that it restricts your blood flow.
 Condoms come in different sizes, so it’s important not to get one that’s too small for you.

-Don’t just accept freebies or whatever novelty condoms happen to be in stock at the local store has in stock.
+And don’t just accept freebies or whatever novelty condoms happen to be in stock at the local store has in stock.
 Use the highest quality condoms you can find that work well for you.

 5. Get your partner to put the condom on for you

 So why not ask your partner to put the condom on for you?
 It might feel sexier that way, and takes the pressure off of you to get the job done.

 If your partner isn’t very good at putting condoms on, they might accidentally dig their nails into your skin or take so long, your penis goes to sleep.
 If this is the case, you perhaps need to show them how to put it on well.